 The Yule Fairy is adorned with dried fern and bright red tiny berries with a plume of green feather.
 The birch bodice sparkles with a glaze of festive glitter.

-The Fairy Mistress is made of red rose and dried autumn leaf with a hint of Baby's Breath.
+The Fairy Mistress is made of red rose petals and dried autumn leaf with a hint of Baby's Breath.

 The Queen's Muse is made from dried grass, birch bark and reindeer moss adorned with an applique of birch and dried Hydrangea.
 The bodice is stitched up the back with white thread.